-RESPECT WEEK
+INCLUSION WEEK

-This week is devoted to educating and raising awareness of the positive impact individuals with intellectual disabilities have in our communities and an opportunity for Special Olympics Iowa delegations to publicly promote RESPECT!
-During this week Special Olympics athletes and Unified partners will have the opportunity to converge on the Iowa State Capitol as a way to share their stories and encourage others.

-Unified Champion Schools across Iowa will engage their entire student body by hosting programs in their schools throughout the week.
+This week is dedicated to educating and raising awareness for inclusion and of the positive impact individuals with intellectual disabilities have in our communities.
+Unified Champion Schools across lowa will engage their entire student body by hosting programs in their schools throughout the week.